-To block these kinds of connections to prevent wasting the server resources, Postfix has built-in restriction configurations.
+To block these kinds of connections efficiently, Postfix has built-in restriction configurations.

 There are several restrictions groups - Postfix SMTP relay and access control

 Here I go a bit more strict than the explanation above.

 In short, the configuration below means;